 When you have been carrying too much for too long, and understanding that fact has not made it lighter.

-EMDR intensives for burnout in Lancaster, Pennsylvania.
-A dedicated space, built entirely around you, for therapists, healthcare professionals, leaders, and people in caregiving roles who are ready for something more than pushing through.
+EMDR intensives for burnout in Lancaster, Pennsylvania, for therapists, healthcare professionals, leaders, and people in caregiving roles.
+Clients travel from across the United States.

 A note from Vanessa